Quo210/library-project/readme.md

 - Added script oninput at the form > input > page numbers to only accept up to '999' as value.
 - Configured CSS to make it look better.
 Added some extra classes to handle hidden items.
 - Debugged one logic error when summoning Project Guidelines that made it remain in the overflow-y after being summoned the first time.

+Changelog # 5
+- Changed read status from true-false to Done-Pending
+- Added conditional to page number text area so it doesn't allow floating point numbers.
+- Improved looks on desktop
+- Added link to personal repository in the footer
+- Added other graphical modifications to polish aspect
+- Added custom scrollbar for central list of books